Is Sundae right for you? | Pros and cons | How it works | Sundae reviews | Top alternatives | Sundae for investors

 Given that Sundae also takes a cut of the winning bid, it's worth comparing it with other options to see what investors might offer you directly.

-If you want to be sure you're getting a solid deal on your home, Clever Real Estate's free service can help by connecting you with a local realtor.
-Your realtor will estimate what your home could sell for as is and help you compare that number against bids from local cash buyers.
-This way, you can explore all your options before signing a contract.
+If you want to be sure you're getting a solid deal on your home, Clever Offers can help you compare offer from up to 10 competing cash buyers.
+You can also request a free consultation from a local realtor to help you compare bids against what your home could sell for as is on the open market.
+That way, you can explore all your options before signing a contract.

 Connect with a local agent and compare offers from top cash buyers to the sale price you'd get on the open market.